paulelliott/fabrication-site/views/_content.markdown

 You can now call Fabricate with :thingy, :widget, or :wocket and receive back the generated object.

+#### Transient Attributes

+Transient attributes allow you to have variables in the Fabricator that are not set in the generated class.
+You can interact with them during attribute generation as if they were regular attributes, but they are stripped out when the attributes are mass-assigned to the object.

+    Fabricator(:city) do
+      transient :asian
+      name { |attrs| attrs[:asian] ?
+"Tokyo" : "Stockholm" }
+    end

+    Fabricate(:city, asian: true)
+    # => <City name: 'Tokyo'>

+You can specify multiple transients by passing them all to `transient`.

+    Fabricator(:the_count) do
+      transient :one, :two, :three
+    end

 #### Reloading

 If you need to reset fabrication back to its original state after it has been